🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘₯ Coworking Spaces Availability + 0.8 -- 40 There are no dedicated coworking spaces in Turkmenabat; the concept is virtually non-existent in the region.
+πŸ‘₯ Coworking Spaces Availability + 0.8 -- 40 There are no dedicated coworking spaces in Turkmenabat; the concept is virtually nonexistent in this closed, isolated city.

-πŸ“± Local SIM Card Availability + 4.0 -- 25 While local SIM cards are available through the state provider TMCELL, the registration process is bureaucratic and data packages are expensive and limited.
+πŸ“± Local SIM Card Availability + 4.0 -- 25 Local SIM cards can be purchased but require registration and heavy surveillance; data plans are expensive and throttled, and internet access is tightly controlled.

 🌟 QUALITY OF LIFE